 - Cook the Pasta, in a large pot, as per the instructions on the packet.

-- Meanwhile, saute the Onion in the Olive Oil until soft – add the Ground Beef and cook until done.
+- Meanwhile, saute the Onion and Garlic in the Olive Oil until soft – add the Ground Beef and cook until done.

 - As soon as the Pasta is done – drain and return to the pot.